-It’s shorter than the Da Vinci Code.
-It’s not as salacious as 50 Shades of Grey.
-It’s less fantastical than Harry Potter and the Half of Harvey’s.
+It’s shorter than The Miniaturist.
+It’s almost as ridiculous as Game of Thrones.
 Yet, somehow, it touches a nerve.
-Yes, it’s the Friends of Blakers Park Newsletter Number 73 – which will last you all the way through June, July and August, if you are particularly careful with it’s delicate arrangement of pixels as you flip through its majestic pages on your tablet, smartphone, mobile device or oh-so-yesterday desktop computer screen.
-Although you have probably received your limited edition paper copy through your letterbox already, along with those collectable leaflets for flame-grilled burgers and a man whose business’s name suggests he is made out of sash windows, there’s nothing like squinting at tiny text on a glowing screen to experience the full satisfaction of being part of this neighbourhood so
+Yes, it’s the Friends of Blakers Park Newsletter Number 75, for which you’ve waited patiently for more than a year and which may have to last you another 12 months, so be particularly careful with its delicate arrangement of pixels as you flip through its majestic pages on your iWatch, tablet, smartphone, mobile device or oh-so-yesterday desktop computer screen.
+Although you have probably received your limited edition paper copy through your letterbox already, along with those collectable leaflets for flame-grilled burgers and estate agents, there’s nothing like squinting at tiny text on a glowing screen to experience the full satisfaction of being part of this neighbourhood so

 Find out what’s happening in and around Blakers Park.
 The list below shows forthcoming events – you can also see our archive of previous events.